Hadeweka/Crystal2Day/README.md

 * Could entities be bound to maps?
 * How should tilesets with overlapping segments be implemented?
 * Is the current map streaming way really okay?
+* Should scenes contain a specific batch of variables for Anyolite only?

 ### Version 1.0.0